mehwaffle10/Waffle_Balance/README.md

 ### Vehicles
 - Drivers are protected from damage besides drowning
 - Drivers take burn damage if their vehicle is on fire
-- Take full damage from swords and arrows
+- Take full damage from arrows
+- Take 1.5x damage from swords
+- Can collide when attached (can be shot)
 - Take 3x damage from builders instead of 2x
 - Take 5x damage from bomb arrows instead of 8x
 - Take 4.5x damage from kegs